Last Updated on January 17, 2024 by Max

 Enlarged prostate or benign prostatic hyperplasia (BPH) occurs most often in older adults; as many as 1 in 2 in the age group between 51-60 will get BPH and its symptoms.
 Benign prostatic hyperplasia is a non-cancerous condition that can cause lower urinary tract symptoms in men.

 The enlarged prostate causes the symptoms of BPH.
 As it gets bigger, it puts pressure on the urethra.
 The resulting blockage can make you feel like you have to pee or make it hard to urinate.
 In some extreme cases, urination was stopped entirely.
 Obviously, it is essential to treat the symptoms of benign prostate hyperplasia, and that is where Saw Palmetto comes in.

 Here I will discuss the effectiveness of this plant by looking at its history and recent evidence-based studies.
-Adherents to the treatment claim that Saw Palmetto can slow down the enzyme, 5-alpha reductase.
-This enzyme is responsible for turning testosterone to dihydrotestosterone (DHT) in the prostate.
-But, as I discuss through this post, no scientific, evidence-based studies have shown Saw Palmetto to be more effective than placebo for BPH.
+Adherents to the treatment claim that Saw Palmetto can slow down the enzyme 5-alpha reductase.
+This enzyme is responsible for turning testosterone into dihydrotestosterone (DHT) in the prostate.
+But, as I discuss in this post, no scientific, evidence-based studies have shown Saw Palmetto to be more effective than a placebo for BPH.

 The UpToDate article explained the possible mechanisms of action for Saw Palmetto—the exact mechanism of action is unknown.